-What is Preimplantation Genetic Screening?
+What is Preimplantation Genetic Testing- Aneuploidy (PGT-A)?

-Preimplantation Genetic Screening (PGS) is a test that examines chromosomal material of an in vitro fertilized (IVF) embryos before implantation.
+Preimplantation Genetic Screening (PGT-A) is a test that examines chromosomal material of an in vitro fertilized (IVF) embryos before implantation.
 It involves removing one or more cells from an IVF embryo to test for numerical chromosomal abnormalities (aneuploidy).
 This screening method facilitates the selective implantation of embryos that have a normal number of chromosomes (Euploid Embryos).

 - One in two human preimplantation-IVF embryos are chromosomally abnormal.1